What is Mindfulness?

 About Margaret McGann

 Margaret is the founding Director of Midwest Mindfulness, LLC.
 Margaret was awarded her Mindfulness-Based Stress Reduction (MBSR) Teacher Certification from the Center for Mindfulness in Medicine, Health Care, and Society™ (CFM) at the University of Massachusetts Medical School.
-Margaret is one of the two Certified MBSR Teachers in the State of IL.
+Margaret is a Certified Trauma-Sensitive Mindfulness Practitioner through her studies and work with David Treleaven.

 Sign up for our newsletter to get details of our offerings.